up1512001/news-app-demo/README.md

 # news-app using some free devlopment api
-## if you want to install it you can do it by going to "https://github.com/up1512001/news-app-demo/blob/master/debug/app-debug.apk"
+if you want to install it you can do it by clicking to :-->"https://github.com/up1512001/news-app-demo/blob/master/debug/app-debug.apk"